mohamedali5/AlternateBitProtocolSimulator/README.md

 ---
 [alternatebitprot.pdf](https://github.com/mohamedali5/AlternateBitProtocolSimulator/tree/master/doc) contains the explanation of this simulator.
 Refer to [document](https://github.com/mohamedali5/AlternateBitProtocolSimulator/tree/master/doc) folder to install 3rd party liabraries required to run this project.

+1. To initiate and update cadmium and DESTimes submodule folders, run the following commands:

+   >           git submodule init
+   >           git submodule update

-1. Update include paths in all the makefiles in this folder and subfolders.
+2. Update include paths in all the makefiles in this folder and subfolders.
 You need to update the following lines:

    1. INCLUDECADMIUM=-I ../../cadmium/include
    2. Update the relative path to cadmium/include from the folder where the makefile is.
 You need to take into account where you copied the folder during the installation process

    >           Example: INCLUDECADMIUM=-I ../../cadmium/include

-2. Run the simulator and unit tests
+3. Run the simulator and unit tests

    1. Open the terminal.
 Press in your keyboard Ctrl+Alt+t
    2. Set the command prompt in the AlternateBitProtocolSimulator folder.
 To do so, type in the terminal the path to this folder.